Redefining the Digital Account Opening and Onboarding Customer Journey

 Redefining Digital Account Opening and Onboarding IS within Reach

 Forcing a prospective customer to switch channels (i.e., coming into a branch) or using a dated identity verification approach creates an opportunity for frustration that can lead to eventual abandonment and even negative word-of-mouth.
+In the wake of the pandemic, it is essential that organizations respond to changing customer demand by offering a user experience built around digital channels.
+Whether opening a bank account, employee onboarding, client onboarding, or other forms of first day processes and customer acquisition, financial service providers must embrace a digital transformation initiative, optimize, and deliver an exceptional digital onboarding experience.

-The good news is that there are modern and effective approaches to KYC – available in the market today – that not only prevent application fraud from happening but also do not add unnecessary friction to the customer journey.
+The good news is that there are modern and effective approaches to KYC – available in the market today – that not only prevent application fraud from happening but also do not add unnecessary friction to your digital services and the customer journey.
 The last thing you want is to move to an all-digital process that results in the same abandonment rates that you experienced with your traditional account opening processes.